AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 ### Minimal MongoDB Deployment for AEM {#minimal-mongodb-deployment-for-aem}

 Below is a minimal deployment for AEM on MongoDB.
 For simplicity, SSL termination and HTTP Proxy components have been generalised.
-It consists of a single MongoBD replica set, with one primary and two secondaries.
+It consists of a single MongoDB replica set, with one primary and two secondaries.

 ![chlimage_1-4](assets/chlimage_1-4.png)